PHOENIX THEFT CRIMES DEFENSE LAWYER

-If you’ve been charged with a theft crime in Arizona, you can certainly expect much more than just a slap on the wrist.
+If you’ve been charged with a theft crime in Arizona, you can expect much more than just a slap on the wrist.
 Despite the criminal penalties that accompany this charge, the consequences of an Arizona theft conviction can also be catastrophic in terms of your personal life.
-Whether a misdemeanor or a felony, a conviction like this can result in the loss of your professional licensure, failure of background checks, and the loss of potential employment and security clearance.
-Obtaining a top Phoenix criminal defense attorney like those at Ybarra Maldonado Law Group will give you the best chance at avoiding a theft crime conviction and the subsequent penalties that come with it.
+Whether a misdemeanor or a felony, a conviction like this can result in losing your professional license, failure of background checks, and the loss of potential employment and security clearance.
+Retaining a Phoenix theft crimes lawyer from Ybarra Maldonado Law Group will give you the best possible chance of a favorable outcome.

 Types of Theft Crimes

-You may hear theft crimes referred to as any number of things, including theft, larceny, robbery, burglary, or shoplifting.
+You may hear theft crimes referred to as any number of things, including theft, larceny, robbery, burglary, auto theft, or shoplifting.
 Though all of these offenses involve theft, they are not one and the same.
-There are certain factors that distinguish one theft crime from the next, and hence, determine the penalties associated with that crime.
+Certain factors distinguish one theft crime from the next, determining the penalties associated with that crime.
 So, what is the difference between theft, shoplifting, burglary, and robbery?

-- Theft: the act of taking physical control of tangible property or assets without consent and with no intention of returning.
+- Theft: the act of taking physical control of tangible property or assets without consent and with no intention of returning the property.

 - Burglary: the act of illegally entering a building or establishment and removing a piece of property without interacting with the property owner.
 (Burglary in the first degree occurs when the offender knowingly possesses explosives, a deadly weapon, or a dangerous instrument in conducting a theft crime or other felony.)

-- Robbery: successfully stealing or attempting to steal property by use of force, coercion, or intimidation.
+- Robbery: successfully stealing or attempting to steal property by force, coercion, or intimidation.

 Misdemeanor Theft Charges in Arizona